mozilla/fx-private-relay/docs/end-to-end-local-dev.md

     * Select "Create rule" to return to the Lifecycle Configuration details.
     * Select the bucket name from the breadcrumbs to return to bucket details

-After this change, the defaults are OK:

-* Lifecycle rules: ``delete-expired`` is enabled
-* Replication rules: No replication rules
-* Inventory configurations: No configurations

 ### Allow the app AWS user to manage the S3 bucket
 Starting at the [Identity and Access Management (IAM) Dashboard][iam-dashboard], add the full access policy to the AWS user that you use from the app: